ibm-cloud-docs/databases-for-postgresql/howto-pgaudit.md

 * ROLE
 * DDL
 * MISC
-* MISC_SET (this additional type is only supported in PostgreSQL 12)
+* MISC_SET (this additional type is only supported in PostgreSQL 12 or greater)

 Further details of these event types and what they log are [documented here](https://github.com/pgaudit/pgaudit/blob/master/README.md#pgauditlog).